Other Giving Programs

 While the Goodfellows primary mission is the purchase of merchandise and the distribution of holiday gift packages, several other programs have been developed to serve the children of our community.
 These programs enhance the quality of life of our area’s young people in a variety of significant ways.

-In the summer of 2017 we committed over $30,000 in grants to summer camps for kids in Detroit, Hamtramck and Highland Park.
+In the summer of 2019 we committed $39,000 in grants to summer camps for kids in Detroit, Hamtramck and Highland Park.
 The Campership Committee reviews proposals for various day and overnight camps in southeastern Michigan.
 The committee then makes a contribution to a specific camp so they can provide young people with an opportunity to experience the joys of nature.
-Some programs funded by the Detroit Goodfellows in the past include the Detroit Police Department’s “Explorers”, the Detroit Fire Department Camp and a summer camp program through the Detroit Fire Department, among others.
+Some programs funded by the Detroit Goodfellows in the past include the Detroit Police Department’s “Explorers”, the Detroit Fire Department Camp, Summer Jam and the Youth Turn program.

 The Detroit Goodfellows spend up to $5,000 each year for two students to attend the School of Journalism at Wayne State University in Detroit.
 The scholarship program is named “The Detroit Goodfellows Mike McCormick Scholarship” in honor of the late Detroit News editor Mike McCormick who was a member and avid supporter of the Detroit Goodfellows.
 McCormick was also responsible for editing and coordinating the annual Detroit Goodfellows Sales Day newspaper.